Digital terrestrial television: United States

 In the United States, on 12 June 2009, all full-power U.S. television broadcasts became exclusively digital under the Digital Television and Public Safety Act of 2005.
 Since 1 March 2007, new television sets that receive signals over the air, including portable televisions, must include ATSC digital tuners.
 From early 2008 until spring 2009, consumers could request two free coupons from the FCC to help offset the cost of set‐top DTV converters.
 Prior to 12 June 2009, most U.S. broadcasters were transmitting in both analog and digital formats; a few were digital only.
 Most U.S. stations were not permitted to shut down their analog transmissions prior to 16 February 2009 unless doing so was required in order to complete work on a station's permanent digital facilities.
 Some television stations were also authorized to operate "nightlight" analog signals, which consisted solely of brief, repeated announcements advising viewers still using analog reception on how to transition to digital.
 A limited number of stations additionally aired short news and weather updates alongside the aforementioned PSAs, under a program known as "enhanced nightlight" service.
 Both services ended by the June 2009 deadline.
-By the end of 2009, the Federal Communications Commission (FCC) finished auctioning channels 52–59 for other communications services, completing the reallocation of broadcast channels 52–69 that began in the late 1990s.
+By the end of 2009, the Federal Communications Commission (FCC) finished auctioning channels 52–59 for other communications services, completing the reallocation of broadcast channels 52–69 that began in 1996.

 Low-power and Class A stations were not included in the 2009 changeover due to technical and financial challenges and were eventually required to transition or sign off by 13 July 2021, with extensions granted for some areas outside the contiguous US.

 Following the completion of the digital television transition, the Federal Communications Commission initiated the 2016 United States wireless spectrum auction or "repack" to reallocate channels 38–51 for new cellular broadband services.
 This process concluded around 2020, involving reallocating broadcast spectrum and requiring many television stations to modify their transmission facilities.

 Simultaneously, the FCC authorized the voluntary adoption of ATSC 3.0, also known as NextGen TV, a new broadcast standard offering enhanced features such as 4K/ HDR, improved urban reception, and advanced emergency alerting capabilities.
 Because ATSC 3 is not backward compatible with legacy ATSC 1 equipment, the FCC's rules require broadcasters that begin NextGen transmissions to maintain a simulcast of their primary programming in ATSC 1 on either their own facility or via a channel sharing arrangement with other stations in a DMA (known as a "lighthouse") for the duration of the transition period.

 As of fall 2025, the National Association of Broadcasters has filed a petition with the FCC proposing a two-phase mandatory ATSC 3 transition, by February 2028 for the top 55 Nielsen markets and by February 2030 for all others.
 The proposal has drawn widespread criticism over NextGenTV's inclusion of DRM features that critics argue could severely limit device compatibility and adoption.